dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

 ## createInstance

-Creates a `ImageEditorView` instance.
+Creates an `ImageEditorView` instance.
 The `ImageEditorView` is responsible for displaying a single image with real-time interaction such as editing the boundaries of an object found in the image.

 ```typescript
 static createInstance(defaultUIElement?: HTMLDivElement | string): Promise<ImageEditorView>;